marcelomogrovejo/cryptorepopackage/README.md

     <img src="logo-to-do-repo.png" alt="Logo" width="80" height="80">
   </a>
   <p align="center">
-    A simple repository package project which is a persistence layer to ToDoMVP and ToDoSwiftUI projects.
+    A simple repository package project which is a persistence layer to CryptoDemo App project.
   </p>
 </p>

 # Description
-<p>ToDoRepository package is a simple swift package which is developed to learn 'Swift Package Manager' and 'Repository Pattern'.<br>
+<p>CryptoRepo package is a simple swift package which is developed to learn 'Swift Package Manager' and 'Repository Pattern'.<br>
-The project consists of an API Service which exposes methods to fetch, create, delete and edit a task among others.
-And a data source which can be whatever source of data like UserDefaults or a remote database.</p>
+The project consists of an API Service which exposes methods to fetch a list of cryptocurrency and their markets among others.</p>

 # Getting started
 <p>
 1. Make sure you have the Xcode version 14.0 or above installed on your computer.<br>
-2. Download the ToDoMVP and/or ToDoSwiftUI projects files from the repository.<br>
+2. Download the CryptoDemo project files from the repository.<br>
-3. Open the ToDoMVP and/or ToDoSwiftUI projects files in Xcode.<br>
+3. Open the CryptoDemo project in Xcode.<br>
-4. Make sure the TodoRepositoryPackage, PetShopAnimationPackage and Lottie Swift Packages are downloaded successfully.<br>
+4. Make sure the CryptoRepoPackage and Kingfisher Swift Packages are downloaded successfully.<br>
 5. Run the active scheme.<br>

-You should see a lottie animation on the screen.<br>
+You should see a list of top 5 cryptocurrencies on top in a horizontal scroll.<br>
-You should see a main button that takes you to an empty list of tasks.<br>
+And a second list of cryptocurrencies underneath.<br>

 # Structure
 * "DataSource": Procotols, error handling and model files.
 * "DomainLayer": Api service file that exposes the methods to be used by the apps.

 # Running the tests
-<p>The ToDoRepository package project can be tested using the built-in framework XCTest.<br>
+<p>The CryptoRepo package project can be tested using the built-in framework XCTest.<br>
-To start testing the project, you will need to change to the 'ToDoRepository packageTests' target in your Xcode project, and then just run the tests project.</p>
+To start testing the project, you will need to change to the 'CryptoRepoPackageTests' target in your Xcode project, and then just run the tests project.</p>

 # Deployment
 Keep in mind that deploying an iOS app to the App Store requires having an Apple Developer account.